brainstormforce/wp-spectra/README.md

 * Fix: Post Carousel - On reducing or increasing Post per page all items sticks to each other in editor.
 * Fix: Z-Index extension is not working for the dynamic blocks.
 * Fix: Content flickering in the editor when hovering over it.
-* Fix: Advance column - Core image block caption align issue.
+* Fix: Advanced Column - Core image block caption align issue.

 ### 2.0.13 - THURSDAY, 29th SEPTEMBER 2022 ###
 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.